Stunning photos of the world’s most beautiful trees

 Jacaranda trees, South Africa

 Though jacarandas have become something of a national symbol in South Africa, they're not actually native to the country.
 The first trees were brought to South Africa in the 19th century from Brazil.
-Now discover more of the world's most beautiful natural wonders.

 Japanese maple, Portland, Oregon